KenACollins/github-users-and-followers/README.md

 I spent two hours reading through the GitHub API online documentation.
 While it helped me formulate a proper URL to retrieve a GitHub user by user name, nowhere could I find out how to:

-A) Obtain the total number of followers of a requested GitHub user
+A) Obtain the total number of followers of a requested GitHub user <br>
 B) Construct a REST GET URL that would return subsequent sets of followers after the initial 30.

 Since the true goal of this exercise is to demonstrate the creation of a single page application utilzing